Apr 24: Christian Askeland posts

 religion (religionism?) and his connection to the Green collection to be relevant.

-Furthermore, though Mroczek's piece was hailed by many, it contains serious errors
+Furthermore, though Mroczek's piece was hailed by many, it has flaws in evidence

 (See here my remarks in the comment areas of DeConick's and Mroczek's blogposts)